 Minimally Invasive Spine SurgeryNewer techniques may allow your surgeon to perform a procedures called microdiscectomy and endoscopic discectomy.
 A microdiscectomy is a minimally invasive disc surgery that uses specialized instruments and smaller incisions.
 An endoscopic discectomy your surgeon uses special instruments and a camera to remove the herniated disc through very small incisions.

 The endoscopic microdiscectomy is a procedure that accomplishes the same goal as a traditional open discectomy, removing the herniated disc, but uses a smaller incision.
 Instead of actually looking at the herniated disc fragment and removing it, your surgeon uses a small camera to find the fragment and special instruments to remove it.
 The procedure may not require general anesthesia, and is done through a smaller incision with less tissue dissection.
 Your surgeon uses x-ray and the camera to "see" where the disc herniation is, and special instruments to remove the fragment.

-Endoscopic microdiscectomy is appropriate in some specific situations, but not in all.
-Many patients are better served with a traditional open discectomy.
+Microdiscectomy and endoscopic microdiscectomy are appropriate in some specific situations, but not in all.
+Some patients are better served with a traditional open discectomy.
 While the idea of a faster recovery is nice, it is more important that the surgery is properly performed.
-Therefore, if open discectomy is more appropriate in your situation, then the endoscopic procedure should not be done.
-Discuss with your doctor if endoscopic microdiscectomy may be appropriate for you.
+Therefore, if open discectomy is more appropriate in your situation, then theses minimally invasive procedures should not be done.
+Discuss with your doctor if minimally invasive surgery may be appropriate for you.

 Boden, SD, et al. "Abnormal magnetic-resonance scans of the lumbar spine in asymptomatic subjects.
 A prospective investigation" J Bone Joint Surg Am.
 1990 Mar;72(3):403-8.